 Lin previously served as Music Director of the University of Cincinnati Symphony Orchestra, Richmond Symphony Youth Orchestra, South Loop Symphony Orchestra (Chicago) and assistant conductor of Opera at the CCM Spoleto Music Festival in Italy.
 Reflecting her passion for vocal and contemporary works, Lin conducted a lecture concert as part of the Taiwanese premiere of Bach’s St. Matthew Passion, assisted and led performances of Mark Adamo’s Little Women at Northwestern University, and Mozart’s Don Giovanni at the University of Cincinnati.

 Lin began her musical training with piano lessons in Taiwan at age three.
 She has studied percussion and conducting at National Taiwan Normal University while performing with Taipei Percussion Group.
 Lin earned her master degree at College-Conservatory of Music of the University of Cincinnati, and completed her doctorate degree at Northwestern University.
 She studied with Apo Hsu, Mark Gibson, and Victor Yampolsky and has further refined her craft in workshops with the RSO, Baltimore Chamber Orchestra, and the Romanian Royal Camerata, and masterclasses with Günther Herbig, Jorma Panula, Imre Palló, Gábor Hollerung, Helmuth Rilling, Steven Smith, Mei-Ann Chen, Harold Farberman, Markand Thakar, Israel Yinon, and Douglas Bostock.

-She is married to Jay Ferree, principal horn of St. Paul Chamber Orchestra, and sometimes happily shares the custody of two cats, Monk and Lana, when they are nice to her.
+She is married to horn player James Ferree, and sometimes happily shares custody of two cats, Monk and Lana, when they are nice to her.